Pragrith/prag-s_portfolio/README.md

 # Pragrith's Portfolio

-# Analysis of Social Media Sentiment
+# Analysis of Social Media Sentiment:

 * Python and Tweepy were used to gather and prepare Twitter data for a product launch.
 * Applied Natural Language Processing (NLP) methods to sentiment analysis.
 * Used Microsoft PowerBI for word cloud visualizations to visualize sentiment trends over time and identify key themes.

-# Data Analysis of Pandemics of the World
+# Data Analysis of Pandemics of the World:

 * Analyzed the current and historical pandemic trends, and identified high-risk pathogens
 * Evaluated the impact of the many interventions such as vaccines, public health measures, etc.